Skip to main content

 How long does it really take to break a bad habit?

 Research from Lally and colleagues at University College London found it takes anywhere from 18 to 254 days, with an average of 66.
-The 21-day number you've heard is a myth that came from a 1960 self-help book by a plastic surgeon.
+The 21-day number you have heard is a myth that came from a 1960 self-help book by a plastic surgeon, not a controlled study.

 Why is willpower alone not enough to stop bad habits?

 Duke University research shows about 40 percent of your daily actions are automatic, not conscious choices.
 Willpower works against an autopilot that fires thousands of times a day, so it usually loses.
-Changing your environment and your cues is far more effective.
+Changing your environment and your cues is far more effective than relying on willpower.

 What is the cue-routine-reward loop?

-It's a three-part model popularized by Charles Duhigg, based on Nathan Azrin's clinical habit reversal work.
+A three-part model popularized by Charles Duhigg, based on Nathan Azrin clinical habit reversal work.
 A cue triggers a routine, which delivers a reward.
 To break the habit, you keep the cue and the reward but swap the routine for something healthier.

 Does changing your environment actually help break bad habits?

-Yes, and it may be the single most powerful lever you have.
-Wendy Wood's research found students who transferred universities naturally dropped TV-watching habits when the TV was in a new location.
+Yes, and it may be the single most powerful lever available.
+Wendy Wood research found students who transferred universities naturally dropped TV-watching habits when the TV was in a new location.
 The context cue vanished, so the habit went with it.

 How does FineStreak help break bad habits?